Charlie9009/CI_PP5_INSTRUMENTA/README.md

     **Fix:** I added a parent div for banner under content with classes, **container-fluid** and **w-100**.

+* **Bug:** * There was a bug in the question form where the int number was rendered instead of the category string name.

+    **Fix:** In question model I changed the numbers to the relevant string categories and changed from an integer field to a Charfield.

 ### Known bugs

 * There is a bug in both the question form and the review form where the text*Field is required* shows up.

-* There is a bug in the question form where the int number is rendered instead of the string

 ## Deployment